 For individuals with mobility impairments, we now offer a unique way to experience the outdoors.
 Buckhorn, Council Grounds, Devil's Lake, Mirror Lake, and Perrot state parks all have kayaks available with several adaptive devices.
 It is recommended to call the park before your visit to make sure it's available.

 Most noticeable are the outriggers near the back of the kayak.
 Able to adjust to four different widths depending on the user's level of function, these provide incredible stability on the water.
-A raised back with side supports offer the user a comfortable and secure seat while paddling.
+A raised back with side supports offers the user a comfortable and secure seat while paddling.
 Not only is this adjustable as well, but parts of it can be removed altogether for individuals with greater upper-body function.
 Lastly, the paddle is equipped with hand braces that make paddling easier for individuals with limited grip.